Windows 10 reached EOS (end of support) on October 14, 2025. If you are on Windows 10, see this article.

 Firefox's built-in PDF viewer overlays a transparent layer of text over a graphical image so you can copy/paste.
 It doesn't always line up pixel-perfectly, so if the text is not transparent for some reason, you will see double text.

 Could you try switching to the Adobe Acrobat plugin?
-This article has the steps: View PDF files in Firefox or choose another viewer.
+This article has the steps: View and edit PDF files using Firefox’s built-in viewer.
 Does that one work correctly?